P4TTL/passwordValidation/README.md

 # passwordValidation
-Python password validation program letters and numbers
+Python password validation program letters and numbers using automate the boring stuff